LGBTQ AdoptionWelcome Future Adoptive Families

 - Does the IAC work with single lesbians, gay men, and transgender individuals?

 Yes.
 The IAC does not discriminate based on sexual orientation, gender identity or expression, or marital/partner status, or for any other reason.

 IAC has placed children with single lesbians, but there have only been about five placements with single lesbians as very few have applied to be an adoptive parent.
-In recent years we have begun to see gay men and transgendered individuals applying as adoptive parents, and we have only made a small handful of placements with a single gay man or non-partnered transgendered person.
+In recent years we have begun to see gay men and transgender individuals applying as adoptive parents, and we have only made a small handful of placements with a single gay man or non-partnered transgender person.
 In summary, birthparents do choose single LGBT parents, but we don't have enough data yet to make any statistical comparisons.

 Single lesbians have the same average wait time as lesbian, gay male, and heterosexual couples, which is 14 months.
 Again, the sample is extremely small, as we have only done five such placements so it is hard to generalize.
-We believe the wait time for single gay men and transgendered individuals will likely follow the same pattern with the average wait for placement approximating 14 months.
+We believe the wait time for single gay men and transgender individuals will likely follow the same pattern with the average wait for placement approximating 14 months.

 At this time, both Mississippi and Utah prohibit adoptions by lesbians and gay men.
 There is no legal way for a gay man or lesbian to adopt a baby born in those states, nor to adopt from another state if they are residents of Mississippi or Utah.
 Please note, that the laws regarding gay male and lesbian adoption change frequently.
 The best source for current information is the Human Rights Campaign web site at: http://www.hrc.org/laws-and-legislation/state/c/adoption.